Synria-Robotics/lerobot/docs/Alicia_D_Usage.md

 ### Overview

+Alicia-D leader arms can control follower arms in two modes:

-Alicia-D leader arms directly control follower arms via hardware control wire, bypassing the computer.
+1. **Direct Hardware Control (Default)**: Leader arms directly control follower arms via hardware control wire, bypassing the computer.
 During recording, the system:
    - Reads joint positions from the follower arm (which reflects leader commands)
    - Captures camera images
    - Records actions based on follower observations (since leader directly controls follower)

+2. **Computer-Mediated Control**: Actions are sent through the computer from teleoperator to robot.
+This mode is useful when:
+   - Leader and follower are not physically connected via hardware wire
+   - You want to add processing/filtering of actions before sending to robot
+   - Testing or debugging scenarios

+The control mode is controlled by the `--teleop.directly_controls_robot` parameter (default: `true`).

 ### Single Arm Configuration